Braidwood

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Braidwood's public transport analysis shows 42 active stops in operation, all of which are bus services.
-These stops are served by 13 different routes that combined offer 129 weekly passenger trips.
-The accessibility of transport is rated as good, with residents on average being located 320 meters from the nearest stop.
+Braidwood has 40 active public transport stops, all of which are bus stops.
+These stops are served by 13 different routes that together offer 129 weekly passenger trips.
+Transport accessibility is considered good, with residents typically living 320 meters from the nearest stop.
+As a predominantly residential area, most people commute outwards.
+Cars are the primary mode of transport, used by 82% of residents, while 16% walk.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport